Which assumptions of the kinetic–molecular theory explain the beh... | Channels for Pearson+

 Kinetic Molecular Theory

-Charles's law states that the volume of a gas is directly proportional to its temperature when pressure is held constant.
-This means that as the temperature of a gas increases, its volume also increases, provided the pressure does not change.
-This relationship is crucial for understanding how temperature affects gas behavior and is derived from the kinetic-molecular theory.
+Gay-Lussac's law states that the pressure of a gas is directly proportional to its absolute temperature when the volume is held constant.
+This means that as the temperature increases, the kinetic energy of the gas particles increases, leading to more frequent and forceful collisions with the walls of the container, thus raising the pressure.

 Recommended video: